Enjoy the Best of Sri Lanka with our Perfect 3 week Sri Lanka itinerary

 NIGHT | Watch the sunset from the top of the rock before making your way back to your accommodation for the evening.

-MORNING | Hiking Pidurangala rock (entry LKR 500 per person) for sunrise has become something of a rite of passage for backpackers visiting Sri Lanka, and we definitely recommend waking up early for this - it's a truly magical experience.
+MORNING | Hiking Pidurangala Rock (entry LKR 500 per person) for sunrise has become something of a rite of passage for backpackers visiting Sri Lanka, and we definitely recommend waking up early for this - it's a truly magical experience.

-Located adjacent to Sigiriya, Pidurangala rock provides equally epic views of the surrounding area, a historic cave complex of its own, a tenth of the crowds, and the most incredible view overlooking the famous Sigiriya rock.
+Located adjacent to Sigiriya, Pidurangala Rock provides equally epic views of the surrounding area, a historic cave complex of its own, a tenth of the crowds, and the most incredible view overlooking the famous Sigiriya Rock.

-DAY | From Pidurangala, hire a tuk tuk and head towards the capital of ancient Sri Lanka, Polonnaruwa (LKR 4,500 ($25 USD) entry fee to Polonnaruwa).
-Built between the 10th and 12th centuries, it quickly became the thriving commercial and religious epicentre if the country.
-Made up of a series of temples and religious buildings, the ancient site looks and feels like the Angkor temples of Cambodia, just not as grand or well preserved.
+DAY | From Pidurangala, hire a tuk-tuk and head towards the capital of ancient Sri Lanka, Polonnaruwa (LKR 4,500 ($25 USD) entry fee to Polonnaruwa).
+Built between the 10th and 12th centuries, it quickly became the thriving commercial and religious epicentre of the country.
+Made up of a series of temples and religious buildings, the ancient site looks and feels like the Angkor temples of Cambodia, just not as grand or well-preserved.

 The best way to explore the Polonnaruwa complex is via bike.